Bill Glass Jr.: Awards and honors

 The Five Civilized Tribes Museum in Muskogee, Oklahoma, named Glass a Master Artist in 1986.
 In 2009, the Cherokee Nation named Glass as a Cherokee National Treasure.
 The Red Earth Festival named him their Honored One in 2012.
 The Tulsa Indian Art Festival named him their Honored Elder Artist in 2015.

 Arts advocacy

 Glass was a founding member of the Cherokee Artists Association that expanded to become the Southeastern Indian Artists Association, a Tahlequah-based nonprofit organization.

 Personal

-Glass lives with his wife east of Locust Grove, Oklahoma.
+As of 2007, Glass lived near Locust Grove, Oklahoma.